-Oscar Wilde has wisely said that, “Children begin by loving their parents; as they grow older they judge them; sometimes they forgive them.”
+Oscar Wilde wisely said, “Children begin by loving their parents; as they grow older, they judge them; sometimes they forgive them.”
 If you have been living in the past for many years, what can you do to let go and move on?

 The Path to Healing

-Many people turn to a counsellor for help sorting through their feelings surrounding their childhood disappointments and hurts.
-While talk therapy can be immensely beneficial, the power to be free of negative emotions from the past lies in your own hands.
+Many people turn to a counselor for help sorting through their feelings surrounding childhood disappointments and hurts.
+While talk therapy can be immensely beneficial, the power to free yourself from negative emotions from the past lies in your own hands.

-Here are some thoughts than can help you navigate through your emotions and learn to forgive your parents for things in the past:
+Here are some thoughts that can help you navigate through your emotions and learn to forgive your parents for things in the past:

 Hurting people hurt people.

-It is easy to become trapped in our own heads and fail to consider that other people hurt too.
-Parents are not immune from pain.
+It is easy to become trapped in our own heads and fail to consider that others hurt too.
+Parents are not immune to pain.
 They too suffer from regret.
-Unfortunately, the longing to do things differently does not mean they will be given opportunity to do so.
+Unfortunately, the longing to do things differently doesn’t always give them the opportunity to do so.

-But more than this, children only see things from their own perspective.
-They fail to consider that their parents bore many burdens during the time they were raising their kids.
+But more than this, children often see things only from their own perspective.
+They fail to consider that their parents bore many burdens while raising them.
 Undoubtedly, there were sacrifices and hurts that you were never aware of.

 Parents aren’t perfect.